 - Salt and pepper to taste

 - Rinse and pat dry the lamb.

 - Heat a little olive oil in a pot and cook the onions until translucent.
-Add the meat cubes and seal it all around.
+Add the meat cubes and seal on all sides.
 Season with salt and pepper

-- Meanwhile, add the chopped carrot to a pan of boiling water and shallow fry the diced potato in a separate pan.
+- Meanwhile, boil the carrot and shallow fry the diced potato in a separate pan.

-- Add the peas to the pan with the carrot slices 2 minutes before you finish cooking and drain.
+- Add the peas to the carrot 2 minutes before they are cooked then drain.

-- Once the vegetables have completely drained and the potatoes have cooled down a bit, transfer in a bowl and crumble in the feta cheese.
+- Once the vegetables have completely drained and the potatoes have cooled down a bit, transfer all to a bowl and crumble in the feta cheese.
 Add the dill and mustard and gently stir to coat the mix.
 The filling for your parcels is ready.

 - You will need one sheet of filo for each parcel, folded in two.
 Lay the folded sheet in front of you with the narrow side facing you and place a portion of cooked lamb to the bottom end of the filo sheet; then add two generous spoonfuls of the vegetable and feta mix.
 Don’t overfill the parcels and make sure there is enough space (about 2cm) on either side of the filling.
 Fold the sides in and start rolling up the parcel.

-- Place the parcels next to each other tightly in a roasting pan seam down and brush with olive oil before baking.
+- Place the parcels next to each other tightly in a roasting pan with the seam down and brush with olive oil before baking.